Did men have four wives?

 As in earlier times, other people also lived in the house and counted as part of the family.
-These were mostly slaves or employees.
+These were mostly enslaved people or employees.
 People in the Islamic Empire, like the Sassanians and the Romans before them, still didn’t see much of a difference between their families and their businesses.
 Some enslaved people got to have their own families; others never got to get married or have children.